jina-ai/jina/docs/tutorials/video-search.md

 ```

 As the second step, `CLIPImageEncoder` calculates the `embedding` attribute for each chunk based on the CLIP model for images.
-The resulted vectors is 512-dimensional.
+The resulted vectors are 512-dimensional.

 Afterwards, the `SimpleIndexer` stores all the Documents with a memory map.